EMar1066/EMar1066.github.io/_posts/2025-08-01-contextual-statement.md

 For nearly two decades, I have used digital tools to design environmental models, build student reasoning, and structure learning that holds up under complexity.
 CMALT provides a formal way to reflect on that work, benchmark it against national standards, and contribute to a professional community engaged in improving how we teach with technology.

-This is not a shift in direction — it is a continuation.
-My submission aligns with the CMALT principles of reflective practice, operational insight, and inclusive engagement with technology in education.
-It consolidates work already done and opens the door to deeper collaboration across disciplines and sectors.
+This submission is not a career shift — it is a formal recognition of work already embedded in my teaching.
+CMALT offers a shared language, a professional standard, and a community of practice that I want to be part of.
+It provides the structure to articulate my approach more deliberately and the opportunity to contribute meaningfully across disciplinary lines.

 ⁂